 - Wear thick work gloves while working with your sharp blades.
 In addition, wear safety glasses to prevent getting debris in your eyes.

 - When raising your mower to gain access to your deck, make sure it is lifted securely in the air with jacks if it is possible to do so.
-You may have to remove the deck on your riding mower.
+You may have to remove the deck.

 Manufacturers place engine bolts, sometimes referred to as motor mounts, under the engine.
 These bolts are used to absorb vibration when your mower’s engine is running.
 If these bolts are broken, worn, or missing, they must be replaced.